EXCLUSIVE-Alpha Bank picks Davidson Kempner as preferred bidder for $12 bln Galaxy bad loans - sources

 Alpha launched the process early this year, drawing initial interest from a series of bidders including Italian firms Cerved CERV.MI and Credito Fondiario, the sources said.

-But only Davidson Kempner and PIMCO made it to the final stages of the auction, with Alpha's board selecting Davidson Kempner as its preferred bidder after a board meeting on Friday.
+But only Davidson Kempner and PIMCO made binding offers and advanced to the final stages of the auction, with Alpha's board selecting Davidson Kempner as its preferred bidder after a board meeting on Friday.

+Cepal, with a headcount of about 900, will be servicing the portfolio of bad loans that Davidson Kempner is expected to buy, in addition to non-performing loans of other parties.
+It currently services a little under 30 billion euros of impaired loans.

+Alpha Bank, which initially held only 40% of Cepal, took full control of the platform in July from Centerbridge.

 ($1 = 0.8435 euro)